peteryuhang/code-knowledge/google_android_training_courses.md

 - `kotlinx.serialization` provides sets of libraries that convert a JSON string into Kotlin object
   - There is a community developed third party library that works with Retrofit, [Kotlin Serialization Converter](https://github.com/JakeWharton/retrofit2-kotlinx-serialization-converter#kotlin-serialization-converter)

+- To enable your app to make connections to the internet, add the `android.permission.INTERNET` permission in the Android manifest

 - Retrofit service example:

 ```kt